 My parents christened me Samoina, a name which has seen me get many more (nick)names, but one which stuck (and which I loved) was C-mone, more palatable for the many tongues if you asked me.
 Mummy tells me my name was the result of a cultural fusion, English and Maasai.
 Why the latter you ask?
 Because I have Maasai roots, paternal ones.

 For the most part, my life has been a wild ride, with its ups and downs as is the case for all of us.
-Years before my son was born, post-campus, I was the typical party animal, hopping from one place to another, basically ‘turning it up’ like they call it nowadays.
+Years before my son was born, post-campus, I was the typical party animal, hopping from one place to another, basically ‘turning it up’ or enjoying life because it was ‘lit’, not that there is anything wrong with that, but for me it was like going into a rabbit hole.
 I turned up till I could turn up no more, well, I just lied.
-I turnt up until 3 weeks into my pregnancy, and the realization that I was carrying life within me altered my life’s trajectory (for the better).
+I turnt up until 3 weeks into my pregnancy, and the realization that I was carrying life within me altered my life’s trajectory (for the better in the long run, but at the time, it brought my life to a stand still).

 My pregnancy was fluid for the most part, save for a threatened miscarriage 8 weeks into my pregnancy, on my 24th birthday.
 Looking back, this has got to be the most precious birthday present, that God would preserve the life of my unborn child and keep him to term.
 Needless to say, this was, in retrospect, the turning point of my life, a crucial point.
-In hindsight, this is where my PPD stemmed from.
+In hindsight, this is where my Postpartum Depression – PPD- stemmed from.

 In January of 2012, my son Jayden was born.
 His name means ‘grateful to God’, and that is what I was, continue to be: grateful for the blessing and miracle that my son is.
 His biological father has not played any major role in my life, or my son’s for that matter.
 Over the years, I am beginning to understand that a father need not be the man who sired the child; rather, a real father is one who guides, disciplines, admonishes and celebrates the child.
 One who makes a conscious deliberate effort to be present for the child through the different stages of their lives.
 And there are many dads out there living it up, amazing job y’all doing.